Skip To Main Content

 In accordance with standards established by the university’s Office for Student Success (OSS), CLEN 181 peer mentors are responsible for the following:

-• Demonstrate the Aggie Core Values (Respect, Excellence, Leadership, Loyalty, Integrity, and Selfless-Service) and uphold the Aggie Honor Code
+• Demonstrate the Aggie Core Values (Respect, Excellence, Leadership, Loyalty, Integrity, and Selfless Service) and uphold the Aggie Code of Honor.

-• Complete required Hullabaloo U training coordinated by the Office for Student Success (OSS).
+• Complete required Hullabaloo U training coordinated by the OSS.

-• Hullabaloo U FYE Spring Training Session: You can choose from either April 23 or April 30 from 5-7 p.m. in the Rec Sports Complex.
+• Hullabaloo U FYE Spring Training Session: Spring training is required for NEW peer mentors.
+You can choose from either April 21 (2-4 p.m.) or April 28 (5-7 p.m.) in the Rec Center – Multipurpose Room 243.
 Food will be provided.
-This session aims to create community among peer mentors through leadership and team building activities.
-Sign-up for one of these spring training sessions here.
+This session aims to create community among peer mentors through leadership and team-building activities.
+Reserve a spot for one of the spring training sessions through the sign-up form.
+Spring training is optional for returning peer mentors.

-• For information on Hullabaloo U training, refer to the OSS website.
+• For additional guidance on Hullabaloo U training, refer to the OSS website.

-• Attend a CLEN 181 Peer Mentor training session led by the College of Engineering on Friday, August 18 from 1-3 p.m.
-Training will be in ZACH 298.
+• Attend a CLEN 181 Peer Mentor training session led by the College of Engineering on Friday, August 16 from 1-3 p.m. in ZACH 297.
 Peer mentors located on remote campuses (i.e., Galveston, McAllen, Engineering Academies) will meet locally as a group.
 Attendance is required.
 Students who cannot attend the training will be moved from our “active” peer mentor list to our “alternates” peer mentor list for CLEN 181.
-Please respond here to confirm your participation in the August 18 training session.

 Minimum Requirements